 In response to feedback expressed by several institutional investors several years ago, the Board amended its criteria for directors to emphasize gender diversity.
-In 2022, the Board appointed a female to fill the unexpired term of one of its directors who passed away.
-If she is re-elected at the annual meeting, then two of the six independent directors will be female.
+In 2022, the Board appointed a female to fill the unexpired term of one of its directors who passed away, resulting in two of the six independent directors being female.